Debit Card Processing Fees

 But you may be offered other pricing models, including subscription, flat rate, and tiered pricing.

-If the fees are too expensive, there are ways to lower them.
+If the fees are too expensive, keep reading for ways to lower them.

 Debit card fees can still pile up.
 This is especially true if most of your customers use debit cards for payments.